 They went on to conduct another two ostensibly low yield tests on 13th of May 1998.
 It was obvious that India wanted to showcase its thermonuclear capability as well as more advanced fission bomb designs, to enhance its status as a technologically advanced and powerful country which, was poised to play a major role at the international stage.

 Once space and missile capabilities started to mature, India felt confident enough to bring its nuclear weapons capability out of the closet.
 During Narasimha Rao’s premiership, India had planned to conduct another nuclear test which, was scheduled in December 1995.

-After the Indian tests, the mandatory sanctions under the 1994 Nuclear Proliferation Prevention Act, also known as the Glenn Amendment, were automatically triggered but the international reaction, especially of the French and the Russians who refused to be part of any sanctions regime against India, remained ambivalent.
 The EU and G-8 were also opposed to any sanctions against India.
-The Indians had rightly anticipated that any sanctions imposed on India would be short lived and in the long run, its international stature would improve substantially.
+The Indians had rightly anticipated that any sanctions imposed on India would be short-lived and in the long run, its international stature would improve substantially.
 The developments in the past two decades have proven them right.

 Read more: Can Americans seize Pakistan’s nuclear bomb?

 There was a certain body of opinion in India which, believed that Pakistan’s nuclear program was a bluff, created in connivance with the West, to constrain India’s nuclear options.
 They thought it is a good opportunity to call Pakistan’s bluff.
 If Pakistan failed to demonstrate its nuclear weapons capability, it would forever be discredited.

 There were others who wanted to provoke Pakistan into responding to Indian tests, with the short term objective of deflecting and dissipating international opprobrium being faced by India and bring Pakistan in the dock as well.